ngfblog/pfsense-rule-order/README.md

 04 | Allow LAN to Whitelisted Internal Services
 ```

-A cron job runs the script every few minutes.
+A cron job runs the script every hour (or however often you want).
 Each run does this:

 1. Reads `/cf/conf/config.xml`
-2. Groups rules by interface (WAN, LAN, OPT1, OPT2, etc.)
+2. Auto-discovers all interfaces with manual rules (no configuration needed)
-3. Rules without a prefix get a number assigned based on their current position — this only happens once, on first run
+3. Rules without a prefix get numbered based on their current position — pushing subsequent rules +1
 4. Sorts rules by their number within each interface
-5. If the order changed — backs up `config.xml` first, then writes the updated version
+5. If anything changed — backs up `config.xml`, writes the updated version, clears the config cache, and reloads the firewall filter
-6. Reloads the firewall filter (same as clicking Apply Changes in the GUI)
-7. If nothing changed — exits immediately without touching anything
+6. If nothing changed — exits without touching anything

 **What the script never touches:**

-- **pfBlockerNG auto rules** — identified by `pfB_` at the start of the description. pfBlockerNG manages these itself via its own cron job, and touching their position would conflict with it.
+- **pfBlockerNG auto rules** — identified by `pfB_` at the start of the description. pfBlockerNG manages these itself, touching their position would conflict with it.
 - **Floating rules** — identified by `<floating>yes</floating>` in the XML.
-These are evaluated differently from interface rules and have their own tab in the GUI.
+These have their own evaluation context.
 - **Tailscale rules** — identified by `interface = tailscale` in the XML.
-Same reason — separate context, leave them alone.

-Everything else on WAN, LAN, and OPT interfaces gets a number and stays in order.
+Same reason.

+If your setup has other rules that should never be moved, open an issue and I'll add them.

 ---

 ## Requirements

-- pfSense CE 2.7.x
+- pfSense CE 2.7.x or 2.8.x
 - Python 3.x — check with: `ls /usr/local/bin/python3*`
 - Run as root